coffeeandcodee/cognito/README.md

 # cognito
-A programming language for enhanced Machine Learning utilities
+A programming language for enhanced Machine Learning utilities.
+Will eventually include b-in support for mathematical proofs about program behavior, making it easier to verify that AI systems behave within specified bounds.

-Speculations of improved syntax for ML apps

-MOTIVATION: More accessible yet effective use of ML (neural networks use tensors)
+Motivations behind cognito include:

 - Simpler model architecture description syntax
 A simplified model architecture syntax would make defining neural networks more succinct and intuitive